Should I Buy Bitcoin for My Child?

 There's no right answer here.
 Bitcoin could be worth a lot more in 18 years, or a lot less.
 What matters is whether it fits your family's financial picture and risk tolerance.

-Bitcoin has a fixed supply of 21 million.
-If demand grows over the next 15-20 years (the time horizon most parents are thinking about), each bitcoin becomes more scarce relative to the number of people who want it.
+Bitcoin has a fixed supply of 21 million.1 If demand grows over the next 15-20 years (the time horizon most parents are thinking about), each bitcoin becomes more scarce relative to the number of people who want it.
 That's the core bet.

 Bitcoin's price has dropped 70-80% multiple times.
-In 2022, it fell from $69,000 to $16,000.
-If you need the money in 5 years for college, that volatility is a real problem.
+In 2022, it fell from $69,000 to under $16,000.2 If you need the money in 5 years for college, that volatility is a real problem.

 And it's worth saying plainly: Bitcoin could fail.
 The probability feels low after 17+ years, but it's not zero.
 Don't put in money your family can't afford to lose.